How will I be kept up-to-date about my son/daughter’s progress?

 The Admissions Team is available at any time to give advice to young people and their parents on the range of options available.

 Once your young person has applied for a course at the College, they will be invited in for an informal course discussion.
-This is so that we can ensure that they have applied for the right course.
-It also gives students a chance to meet the tutor, ask any questions and get more detailed information about the course.
+This is so we can ensure that they have applied for the right course.
+It also gives students a chance to meet the tutor, ask questions, and get more detailed information about the course.
 Parents are welcome to attend.